simonangel-fong/Note_Tech/Operating_System/linux/storage/partition/partition.md

   - a **logical division** of a **physical storage device** (e.g., a hard disk or SSD).
   - allows a single physical disk to be **divided into separate sections**, each **functioning as an independent unit** for organizing data.
+    - can exist on a portion of a disk, on an entire disk, or it may span **multiple** disks.

 - Benefits:

   - To **separate** the operating **system**, user **data**, and application **files**.
   - To install **multiple operating systems** on a single disk.
   - To optimize performance by **allocating** specific partitions for **swap** or **log** files.
   - To **enable different filesystem types** for different purposes.

+- `Partitioning information`
+  - stored at special disk locations that the system **references at boot time**.

 ---